 Why does hydrocele happen?

 “Patients often mistake the condition with groin injuries.
-The truth, however, is that hydroceles are idiopathic in nature.
+The truth, however, is that hydroceles may be primary (idiopathic) or secondary in nature.
 This means there may be no causes for hydrocele,” said Dr. Bajaj.

-Usually men do not experience any symptoms of hydrocele if it is small in size.
+Most of the time men do not experience any symptoms if the hydrocele is small in size.
 This is often the reason patients seek treatment when their swelling is considerably large.

 As the swelling grows, however, you may start experiencing: